metroite/datapacks/signalfire/README.md

 ## signalfire

-Throw leaves into a burning log block and a very strong smoke will rise up.
+Throw leaves into a burning log block and a very strong smoke will rise up, visually notifying closeby players.

 ## Version